When it comes to adding colour to a kitchen, it’s far from black and white.

 Our view is that if you get the right advice and stick to a few well-worn principles you’ll be as happy with your choice in a decade as you are now.

-For us, small details can make a big difference.
+For us, small details can make a big difference in professional kitchen design.

 That’s one reason a neutral colour scheme for the majority of your kitchen – with the addition of splashes of colour – makes such a great impression.